Finding normal binary floating-point factors efficiently: Preliminaries

 It is easy to show that both $\RD$ and $\RU$ are nondecreasing\footnote{Also known as monotonic, (weakly) increasing, (weakly) order-preserving, or isotone.} functions.
 In addition, they satisfy the following properties for all $x \in \overline{\reals}$:

 In addition, the following gap property holds for all $x \in \reals$:

 We also give a partial definition of \emph{rounding to nearest}, which is the default rounding mode used in practice: \begin{definition}[Rounding to nearest] A rounding function $f$ \emph{rounds to nearest} if $\abs{f(x) - x} = \min_{y \in \overline{\floats}}\,\abs{y - x}$ for all $x \in [\min \floats, \max \floats]$. \end{definition} We denote by $\RN$ an arbitrary nondecreasing and faithful rounding to nearest.
-This definition does not give a tie-breaking rule for when $x$ is the exact midpoint between two floating-point numbers.
+Note that this is not a complete definition!
+In particular, it does not give a tie-breaking rule for when $x$ is the exact midpoint between two floating-point numbers.
 It also does not fully specify how to round values outside $[\min \floats, \max \floats]$.
 We leave these unspecified since IEEE 754 specifies two different round-to-nearest modes with different rules in these cases.\footnote{The two tie-breaking rules used in IEEE 754 are ``ties to even'' (choose the result with an even integral significand) and ``ties away from zero'' (choose the larger magnitude result).
-The former is the default and must be supported; the second one need only be available for decimal systems.} In particular, even though $+\infty$ and $-\infty$ are infinitely far apart from any finite number, according to IEEE 754, they may still result from rounding finite values to nearest.
+The former is the default mode and must be supported.
+The latter mode need only be available for decimal systems.
+Additionally, a ``ties to zero'' (truncation) rule is used for the ``augmented'' addition, subtraction and multiplication operations added in IEEE 754-2019~\cite{ieee754_2019}, which return the rounding error alongside the principal result.} In particular, even though $+\infty$ and $-\infty$ are infinitely far apart from any finite number, according to IEEE 754, they may still result from rounding finite values to nearest.
 More specifically, it states that the rounding to nearest of any $x$ such that $\abs{x} \geq \beta^\emax(\beta - \beta^{1-p}/2)$ is the infinity with the same sign as $x$.
 Note that this bound is the exact midpoint of $\max \floats$ and $\beta^{\emax + 1}$.

 We shall denote by $\fl$ an arbitrary nondecreasing faithful rounding function.
 This condition is satisfied by most practical rounding modes, including $\RD$, $\RU$, and rounding to nearest as defined above.
 The following properties hold for all $x \in \overline{\reals}$: